Ravi-Badami/Swiggy-clone/README.md

-# TajBite - Swiggy Clone
+# TajBite

-TajBite is a React-based web application that serves as a clone of Swiggy, offering a seamless food ordering experience.
+TajBite is a React-based web application that restaurant chains in goa of Tajbite, offering a seamless food ordering experience.
 This project demonstrates the implementation of various features and best practices in web development.

 ## Demo